AdobeDocs/commerce-extensibility/src/pages/webhooks/admin-configuration.md

 **Active** | Indicates whether to skip a removed hook during the batch execution.
 **Method** | The HTTP method (POST, PUT, GET, or DELETE) used to invoke the hook.

+You must define at least one hook field, and you will usually need to define request headers.
+You can also optionally define rules that allow the webhook to run in limited situations.
+Continue defining these entities and click **Save** when you have fully defined a new webhook.

 ### Configure hook fields

 The **Hook Fields** configuration panel defines the payload of a webhook request.
 [Define the hook body](hooks.md#define-the-hook-body) describes how to construct the payload.